 In 1998, the congregation of Melrose Park Presbyterian Church (established in 1938) amalgamated with Armour Heights Church, and as a result, new members were added and new ministries were established.
-In August 2017, The Rev. Dr. Harris Athanasiadis was called as the lead minister and a new era for the congregation has begun.
+In August 2017, The Rev. Dr. Harris Athanasiadis was called as the new minister and in August 2018, Rebecca Jess will also join the ministry team.
+A new era for the congregation has begun.

 “THE VITALITY OF OUR FAITH”